fabvalaaah/mailbus/README.md

 Using an email box as a message/event broker or a queue is not that natural but provides some interesting benefits:
 - It does not need any particular installation, configuration or maintenance, fully relieving on the email provider and the SMTP protocol.
 - It just comes in addition of a traditional usage of an email box.
 - It keeps the history of messages.
-- Even if MailBus has been though with one instance per email box in mind to ensure the actions to be executed sequentially, it can be scaled by adding several instances on a single email box.
+- Even if MailBus has been thought with one instance per email box in mind to ensure the actions to be executed sequentially, it can be scaled by adding several instances on a single email box.
 As a consequence in this situation, actions may not be performed in a chronological order.
 However, there is no load-balancing mechanism (just a first-come first-served mechanism).

 Using an email box also brings downsides:
 - Event processing can not be considered as "real-time" because of the delay that can exist between the email sending and its reception/processing (in most cases, it's around few seconds but this time is not garanteed and can sometimes be longer than minutes).
 - You may expect issues with some email providers.
 In particular, it must support long term connections ("keepalive" and "noop" usage must be configured in the "config.json" file).